IN THIS ARTICLE:

 What Is a Conversion Rate?

 A conversion rate measures the percentage of visitors who complete a desired action on your website.
-The formula is deceptively simple:
+The formula is simple:

 Conversion Rate = (Conversions ÷ Total Visitors) × 100